jimburton/sudoku/README.md

 ## Some Basic Sudoku Functions

-To warm up, we start with a number of basic functions on Sudukos.
+To warm up, we start with a number of basic functions on Suduko puzzles.

 ### Part 1